initialguess/CSE534_NDN_Project/fabric-ndn.md

 ::: {.cell .markdown}
 ## Phase III - Traffic Generator
-Activating the Traffic Generator can be done manually or by using the code block below.
+Activating the [Traffic Generator](https://github.com/usnistgov/ndn-dpdk/blob/main/docs/trafficgen.md) can be done manually or by using the code block below (coming soon).
 Manually, the commands are as follows for the producer node:
 ```
 echo {} | sudo ndndpdk-ctrl activate-trafficgen